-This locomotive tender is equipped with a coil-wound Proto-Coupler for remote uncoupling action.
+This locomotive is equipped with one or more coil-wound Proto-Couplers for remote uncoupling action.
 Because Proto-Couplers are controlled through the Proto-Sound[®] 3.0 microprocessor, they do not require an uncoupling track section or modification to your layout to function.
 You can fire a coupler from neutral or while in motion.
-Use the code shown below (and in the chart on p.
-21) to fire the coupler(s).
+Use the code shown below to fire the coupler(s).

-Rear Coupler:
+Rear Coupler